jobinau/pg_gather/README.md

 ```
  psql -h serverhost -U user dbname -f gather.sql > out.txt
 ```
 This output file contains all the information for analysis
+**Note:-** There is a seperate `gather_old.sql` form minimum support versions 9.5 and 9.6

 ## Data Analysis
 The collected data can be imported to a PostgreSQL Instance as follows
 ```